 Non-Stationery Office Publications.
 It should be noted that a large proportion of non-parliamentary publications are produced directly by the Government Department concerned, in which case they are not listed in The Stationery Office catalogue.
 Some departments produce their own catalogues, e.g. The Department of the Environment and Transport Annual List of Publications (REF AS122.G7).
 Others can be traced through the Catalogue of British Official Publications NOT published by HMSO (REF Z2009.C3).
 This includes the contact details for Government Departments.

 BOPCRIS (British Publications Collaborative Reader Information Service) enables users to search and browse information from British Official Publications over the period 1688-1995.
 Users can also read abstracts, and view detailed consistent subject indexing, of key documents.

 Two useful guides to the different categories of British government publications are available.
-An introduction to British Government Publications by J. G. Olle (REF Z2009.D4) and British Official Publications by J. Pemberton (REF Z2009.P3).
+An introduction to British Government Publications by J. G. Olle and British Official Publications by J. Pemberton.

 Parliamentary Publications.
 These may be loosely defined as those documents that are required by Parliament in the conduct of its business.
 The library holds three major categories of such publications: